dorador86/spain-housing-airflow-dbt-aws-snowflake/README.md

     ```

 2.  **Environment Setup**
-    Create a `.env` file with your credentials:
+    Create a `.env` file in the root directory with your credentials:
     ```env
     AIRFLOW_UID=50000
     AWS_ACCESS_KEY_ID=your_key